DCotterill/halixia-hugo/content/ma/overpay-your-mortgage-2197.md

 layout: static
 ---

-Get mortgage free sooner by overpaying your mortgage
+Get mortgage free sooner by overpaying your mortgage.

 Overpaying your mortgage can provide a great cash boost by reducing your debt and making savings in interest payments.